 This visa covers three years of work permit.
 It can be extended for one-year periods to let the holder of this visa complete some organizations or activities.

 If you are making a remarkable amount of investment for a start-up or an already established business, you may be eligible for this visa.

-To apply for this visa, applicant should make a valuable entrepreneur investment in the US.
-Even though there is no minimum limit, the applicant should convince authorities that he is risking a remarkable amount of money and investments.
+To apply for this visa, the applicant should make a valuable entrepreneur investment in the US.
+Even though there is no minimum limit, the applicant should convince authorities that he is risking a remarkable amount of money and finances.
 E-2 visa, in that respect, is the closest to an entrepreneur or a start-up visa.

 To apply for this visa, you should be a citizen of one of the countries that are endorsed to apply for E-2 visa or a citizen of one of the countries with which the Government of the US has an agreement of Trade and Maritime.